LKeene/Old_Collections_Figures/host_mapping_reads/README.md

+## Analysis of host-mapping reads in datasets from old and new RNA

 This directory contains code used to analyze host-mapping (fly-mapping) reads in Old Collection datasets.

 The main questions we sought to address are: